RealCyGuy/main-website/README.md

 # Cyrus Yip's Personal Website

 Version 4 of my website is built with Nuxt 3, Tailwind CSS, and Netlify Forms.
+I also used GSAP, Nuxt Content, Spline, Formkit, and Lenis.

 You can view the site at [v4--realcyguy.netlify.app](https://v4--realcyguy.netlify.app/).